WordPress Themes Explained

 The WordPress Theme

-According to the official WordPress site …
+As the official WordPress site explains …

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).